 Program Information Sessions

-Contact Jacqueline Vieira to register for the next program information session.
+Contact Jacqueline Vieira to register for future virtual Program Information sessions being held:

-Mentoring for Success is presented by DCAF and our community partnership with Their Opportunity.
+Mentoring for Success is presented by DCAF and our community partners including Their Opportunity.
 Together these organizations present, training, workshops and other activities in support of Mentors and the youth the support.
 For more information about becoming a mentor contact, Jacqueline Vieira, Program Coordinator , 905.433.1551, Ext.
 2781.
 DCAF works to provide Positive Transitions for Youth.

 Most of us had some help from family, helping us make the transition to living independently.
 Many youth in the care of DurhamCAS have no family to help with finding, paying for and furnishing their first apartment.
 While the Ontario government provides funding to cover the cost of living for children in the care of CAS.
 There is very little support available once children turn 18.
 With your assistance DCAF helps in building a future for youth, supporting independent living when necessary.
 Support also assists with the high costs associated with obtaining a post-secondary school education and transitioning directly to the workforce.
 DCAF provides financial assistance for youth moving on to independence to help purchase the necessities such as pots and pans, toiletries, and furniture.